HughFerg/lyrics-rnn/README.md

 ```
 artist = api.search_artist(artist_name, max_songs=200)
 ```
+Note: This implementation is still buggy, and occasionally will timeout for reasons still being worked out.
+If so, simply running the script again (and removing the artists that were already pulled from to reduce repetition) will fix.

 Now, all lyrics should be in the data/input.txt file.

 To train with default parameters on the rap-lyrics corpus, run:
 ```bash
 python3 train.py
 ```
+Note: depending on the size of your dataset, this process will likely take a significant amount of time.

 To sample from a trained model
 ```bash